GTNewHorizons/NotEnoughItems/README.md

 * Include the metadata in the itemName string: "modid:itemname:3", or
 * Omit the metadata to apply to only meta 0, or
 * Set the meta to OreDictionary.WILDCARD_VALUE (32767) to match all subtypes.

+#### Item Information Config File

+If you're a modpack creator and want to make custom item information pages, they can easily be made in `config/NEI/informationpages.cfg`.

 ## Other items of note: